 Stretching Your Legs

-Companies like Google actually encourage their employees to take their work away from their offices and desks.
-In this sense, “remote” doesn’t actually mean working from home -- employees can pick up their laptop and go to the lounge or outdoors.
+Companies like Google encourage their employees to take their work away from their offices and desks.
+In this sense, “remote” doesn’t mean working from home -- employees can pick up their laptop and go to the lounge or outdoors.
 This allows them to work in whatever position they want for a little while, whether that’s standing, sitting, kneeling, or doing a cartwheel.

 Experts recommend that every 30 minutes, users change body position and take their eyes off their screens for a bit.
 Why not do this in sunlight or on a comfy sofa?